Fear, loathing and hope mingle for Israelis spooked by Gaza protests, kites

 Protesters in the desperately poor enclave say they are demonstrating against Israel’s crippling blockade and the U.S. decision to move its embassy to Jerusalem, which undermines Palestinians’ own claim to the city as the capital of their future state.
 Senior international humanitarian officials warn that Gaza is on the verge of collapse.

-Israeli officials say Gaza demonstrators have thrown rocks, "firebombs, and explosive devices” toward the 40-mile fence.
-They also contend that Hamas, the Islamist group that has controlled Gaza since 2007 and which is considered a terrorist organization by many countries, is encouraging civilians to put themselves in harm’s way and has used them as cover to commit violence.
+Israeli officials say Gaza demonstrators have thrown rocks, "firebombs and explosive devices” toward the 40-mile fence.
+They also contend that Hamas, the Islamist group that has controlled Gaza since 2007 and that is considered a terrorist organization by many countries, is encouraging civilians to put themselves in harm’s way and has used them as cover to commit violence.

 Powered by the wind from the Mediterranean Sea, hundreds of flaming kites and explosive balloons have swept into Israel and started some 450 fires that have burned thousands of acres of farmland and nature reserves.
 Israel has responded with strikes on Gaza, which in turn has triggered a barrage of rockets.